bernhardAxonIvy/doc/source/engine-guide/configuration/administrators.rst

 Administrators
 ==============

-Administrators can configure, monitor and manage the |ivy-engine|.
+Administrators can configure, monitor and manage the Axon Ivy Engine.
 At least one administrator must be configured in :ref:`ivy-yaml`.